dingproject/mothership/README.txt

 ----------------------------------------
 The mothership theme is the über "clean up this html that drupal provides" theme - so if you wanna make any sense of this them use it as a parent theme!

-The basic idea is to use this theme before other "theme systemes" (zen, basic, studio, 960) To implement this just add: base theme = mothership in you .info file, and youre ready to look at the source yet again without getting overwhelmed by a ton of .classes and markup.
+The basic idea is to use this theme before other "theme systemes" (zen, basic, studio, 960, whatever) To implement this just add: base theme = mothership in you .info file, and youre ready to look at the source yet again without getting overwhelmed by a ton of .classes and markup.

-The only thing this theme does is to clean up and remove html & classes that I dont think is necessary, and by that creating a cleaner html code.
+The only thing this theme does is to clean up and remove html & classes that I dont think is necessary, and creating a cleaner html code.

 Mothership will remove some of the flexibility that cck & views provides out of the box, so please be aware of this!

-If youre not a html nerd that gets high by looking at html and enjoying the cleaner code, well then this theme is NOT for you.
+(read the documentation - to specify what is changed) If youre not a html nerd that gets high by looking at html and enjoying the cleaner code, well then this theme is NOT for you.

 ----------------------------------------